laurenwilner/github_training_site/_book/05_solo-workflow.md

 Another week goes by.
 It is now June 25.
 You received an email that there was an error in the data file that you used to conduct the analysis.
 A new data file was securely transferred to you by the data holder.
 You need to rerun the analysis using the new dataset.
 The new data file is in the `future-data` subfolder of the `existing-project` that you put on your Desktop during setup.
+You should replace the old data file with this new data file!
+They have the same name, so when you copy it over, you can choose `replace` to overwrite the old file.
+If it doesn't have you replace the old file, you can delete the old file and then copy the new one over.

 **Get ready for the day**